 Hotel manager Mohammed Hersi, also an official of the hoteliers’ association, has proposed having the Immigration Department review aliens permits and make it difficult "for retirees and social misfits to come into the country".

+This is a familiar line of argument from the unit, which serves mostly to protect tourists from local crime.
 The brochures it issues to foreign visitors, for example, do not warn against the illegal use of prostitutes, whether underage or not.
 Instead, they offer ‘personal safety tips’ for those who intend to "invite a friend" to their hotel room.
 Turning a blind eye to the sex work, however, means they fail to see the abuse of children going on under their noses.